5 portion mistakes you may be making

 3 Rice

 We've all been there – left with a mountain of rice after cooking way too much!
 Like pasta, many of us pour rice straight into the pan and massively overestimate how much is needed.
 Rice, like pasta, absorbs water and expands, meaning the original volume is at least doubled.
 It's then a case of overeating or throwing away leftovers, or both – none of which are great outcomes.
-Allow 70g dried rice per person to avoid cooking too much.
+Allow 70g dried rice per person to avoid cooking too much and absent-mindedly finishing it off to avoid waste.

 Cheese